osg-htc/operations/docs/services/gracc-corrections.md

     EndTime, RawVOName, RawProjectName, DN, Processors, ResourceType, CommonName, Host_description, Resource_ExitCode, Grid, ReportableVOName, ProbeName

 For example, we could not write a correction for the `Host_description`.
-If we had a correction that changed `Host_description`, then the duplicate detection would not detect the same record during resummarization and it would have duplicates summarized records.
+If we had a correction that changed `Host_description`, then the duplicate detection would not detect the same record during resummarization.

 Command Line
 ------------